-Earlier versions of the movement had their share of problems with automatic winding system, but the issue seems to have been addressed and new ebauches don’t have serious “congenital diseases.”
+Earlier versions of the movement had their share of problems with the automatic winding system, but the issue seems to have been addressed and new ebauches don’t have serious “congenital diseases.”

 From the point of view of exterior styling, the watch is definitely not a breakthrough.
 However, it is elegant enough to be considered a good choice if your corporate dress code requires you to always wear business attire.

-Its 40 mm stainless steel case seems to be thin enough not to cause any discomfort when wearing a shirt with standard cuffs, although I would personally prefer its stainless steel bracelet to be replaced with a natural leather strap.
+The 40 mm stainless steel case is thin enough not to cause any discomfort when wearing a shirt with standard cuffs, although I would personally prefer its stainless steel bracelet to be replaced with a natural leather strap.